obsessed with food

 This obsession with food isn't just a mental game; it affects us biologically too.
 When we restrict ourselves from certain foods or attempt to forgo our hunger, our bodies naturally react by fixating on food even more.
 It's a survival mechanism—our brains see this as withholding nutrients and feel threatened that we might starve.
 This creates a cycle of thoughts about the very foods we're trying to avoid.
 Before long, every decision around eating becomes fraught with anxiety and overthinking.

 Breaking free from this cycle requires a different approach—one that prioritizes listening to our bodies over external rules.
-This is why our dietitians use intuitive eating which emphasizes restoring trust in our body's signals.
+This is why our dietitians use intuitive eating, which emphasizes restoring trust in our body's signals.
 Working with an intuitive eating dietitian can be transformative.
-They help us re learn how to recognize and respond to our hunger and fullness cues, without judgment or restriction.
+They can help you re-learn how to recognize and respond to hunger and fullness cues, without judgment or restriction.
 Through this process, foods are neutralized; they're no longer symbols of guilt or reward but simply nourishment.
 By understanding and respecting our body's natural rhythms, we can cultivate a healthier relationship with food—one that's based on self-trust and acceptance rather than fear and control.